 PJM Committee review of all RTEP projects, regardless of the path of origin of the project, will-The review of all RTEP projects will be conducted at the TEAC and/or Subregional RTEP Committees.
-Such review normally occurs during the February through August RTEP Stakeholder stakeholder analysis and review periods
+Such review normally occurs during the February through August June RTEP Stakeholder stakeholder analysis and review periods in order to be included in the Local Plans submitted for incorporation into the PJM planning model in the July timeframe -

 (see Exhibit 1-).
-However, additional Supplemental Projects for unforeseen needs that a PJM Transmission Owner identifies later in the year will follow OATT, Attachment M-3 Process for inclusion in the RTEP.
+However, additional Supplemental Projects for new customer load or emergencies unforces that a PJM Transmission Owner identifies later in the year will follow OATT, Attachment M-3 Process for inclusion in the RTEP in the next RTEP cycle.-

-Stakeholders will be provided all-the information necessary for full-participation in the discussions and evaluations, including: (1) the models, criteria and assumptions used as the basis for projects that underlie transmission system plans, (2) the procedure to access the study information necessary to replicate the planning studies and participate in the project's evaluation and discussion, (3) a detailed description of discussion of the timing, identified need, and justification of (3) information regarding the project proposed to address the identified need, (4) a description of the current cost and construction responsibility estimate for the project, and (5) a detailed description of the proposed modifications to existing facilities that may be part of the project.
+As noted above, PJM Stakeholders will post on the PJM website the following be provided all the information necessary for well full participation in the discussions and evaluations, including: (1) the PJM and/or Transmission Owners' models, criteria and assumptions used as the basis for projectsthat underlie transmission system plans, (2) the procedure to access the study information necessary to replicate the PJM and/or Transmission Owners' planning studies and participate in the project's evaluation and discussion, (3) a detailed description-ofdiscussion of the timing, identified need, and justification of (3) information regarding the project proposed to address the identified need, (4) a description of the current cost and construction responsibilityestimate for the project, and (5) a detailed detailed description of the proposed modifications to existing facilities that may be part of the project.

 In addition, projects that originate through local Transmission Owner planning will be posted on the PJM web site.
-This site will include all currently planned transmission Transmission owner Owner RTEP projects (including both newly planned Supplemental RTEP projects Projects and Transmission Owner Initiated projects from past RTEP cycles that are yet to be placed in-service.)
+The PJM web site will include all currently planned transmission Transmission owner Owner RTEP projects (including both newly planned Supplemental RTEP projects.
+Projects and Transmission Owner Initiated projects from past RTEP cycles that are yet to be placed in-service.)
 This website will provide tracking information about the status of listed projects and planned in-service dates.
 It will also include information regarding criteria, assumptions and availability of study cases related to local planning.

-Formatted: Right: 0.42", Space Before: 6.65 nt
+Formatted: Right: 0.42", Space Before: 6.65 pt

-Formatted: Right: 0.61", Space Before: 6.25
+Formatted: Right: 0.61", Space Before: 6.25 pt